Quartz/bad-data-guide/README.md

 You've got states and you need counties.
 You've got employers and you need employees.
 They gave you years, but you want months.
 In many cases we get data that has been aggregated too much for our purposes.

-Data can not be disaggregated once it's been put together.
+Data cannot be disaggregated once it's been put together.
 If you're given data that's too coarse, you'll need to ask your source for something more specific.
 They may not have it.
 If they do have it they may not be able or willing to give it to you.
 There are many federal datasets that can't be accessed at the local level to protect the privacy of individuals who might be uniquely identified by them.
 (For example, a single Somali national living in western Texas.)
 All you can do is ask.

 One thing you should never ever do is divide the yearly data you have by 12 and call it the "average per month".
 That is **always** incorrect.
 Don't do it.